Ahuer-Lei/MMRNet/README.md

 1.Please modify the path where the results are stored in the build_table.py

-2.Please modify the dataset path in dataset.py and run the following code:
+2.Please modify the dataset path in trainer and run the following code:
 ```bash
 python main.py
 ```